 Until today, the number of scientific articles that confirm the importance of FFS, or study the quality of life associated with it, are very limited.
 The importance of this study is mainly based on the need to establish a modern medical basis for FFS surgery.

 In order to obtain the necessary recognition for this surgical discipline which would enable the establishment of approved action protocols under the WPATH Standard of Care and therefore increase the number of countries that finance FFS through the public health systems, it is necessary to carry out studies that validate:

 - The recommended evaluation process and surgical procedures.

 Adequate medical treatment can significantly improve the quality of life of many trans* people, with potentially significant reduction in psycho-social issues common to this community.

 What is the purpose of this study?

 The conclusions of femininity perception will set a precedence in medicine for trans patients.
 The final objective of this study is to prove whether Facial Feminization Surgery has a positive effect on the quality of life of transgender people.
-Stay tuned in 2018 for the results!
+Stay tuned for the results!